logo for pictures-of-cats.org

 History

 The domestic cat has gone through phases of popularity and persecution.
-During the period of the early Egyptians she was worshiped.
-Before that when the wild cat domesticated herself her usefulness meant a welcome from the hunters who had become farmers.
+During the period of the early Egyptians she was worshiped but that does no mean the domestic cat was well treated, see Egyptian Cat art.
+In fact the Egyptian Mau, an ancient breed, is persecuted in Egypt but an exotic looking and quite rare cat in the West.
+Before that, when the wild cat domesticated herself her usefulness was welcomed by the hunters who had become farmers.

-During Middle Ages in Europe she was persecuted as a result of misguided religious Christian fervor.
+During the Middle Ages in Europe she was persecuted as a result of misguided religious Christian fervor.

 Cat Behavior Training